Alloy Composition and Material Purity

 Optimal Alloying Element Ratios

-Die casting Process Optimization
+Die Casting Process Optimization

 Injection Pressure and Speed Settings